BlenderBricks/EpicFigRig/README.md

 # JabLab Changelog - Blender 3.3 and above

-Updates on the 15th of every month
+Updates will resume Monthly on May 15th

 Version 1.0